| About | Safe Return to Campus

 A change in operations may occur when positive case numbers increase and/or external factors indicate a pivot would be in the best interest of health and safety of the campus community.

-Note: 100% in-person operations will occur when there is an effective treatment/vaccine that is widely available.
+Note: 100% in-person operations will resume when there is an effective treatment or widely available vaccine.

 While balancing campus safety and the goal of maximizing student success, it is vital that equity be a top priority, and that University continue to address issues of access as they may affect students with limited or no internet access.